Best LinkedIn Profile Tips for 2025 – Career Growth Guide

-A 2020 article from The Journal of Vocational Behaviour examined the relationship between networking on LinkedIn, extroversion, and benefits to your career.
-The study surveyed 322 US graduate business students who were working 20 hours per week or more.
-Participants were asked about their use of social networks and their attitudes about their careers.
-Responses were compared to data on their LinkedIn profile.
+A 2020 article from The Journal of Vocational Behaviour examined the relationship between networking on LinkedIn, extroversion, and benefits to career growth.
+The study surveyed 322 U.S. graduate business students who were working 20 hours per week or more.
+Participants were asked about their use of social networks and their attitudes toward their careers.
+Responses were then compared to data from their LinkedIn profiles.

 The result?
-When it comes to building a professional network, extroverts still have the advantage – but extroversion is no longer a necessity to meet networking goals.
-Being self-directed, driven, or goal-oriented was a mediating factor that made introverts more willing to use LinkedIn.
-It was networking ability, not extroversion, that was the best predictor of their success.
+Extroverts still had an advantage in building a professional network — but extroversion was no longer required to meet networking goals.
+Being self-directed, driven, or goal-oriented was the mediating factor that helped introverts succeed on LinkedIn.
+In fact, networking ability — not extroversion — was the best predictor of career success.

 Introverted participants who were motivated and willing to engage with the platform found the same positive career benefits as their extroverted peers.
-Using LinkedIn led to higher networking ability, which led to more benefits for the participant’s career.
-Simply scrolling through other profiles or reading the news feed had positive benefits – which is all the more reason to update your profile!
+Using LinkedIn improved networking ability, which in turn supported stronger career outcomes.
+Even simple actions like scrolling through other profiles or reading the news feed had measurable benefits — which is all the more reason we recommend updating your LinkedIn profile with the best practices from career counselling research and podcasts.

 Share Your Selling Points